Coaches

 • Even a more advanced team might have some real weaknesses (every team does).

-• Recognize the weaknesses, but don't single out players.
+• Recognize the weaknesses, but don't single out individual players.
 Teach, but don't alienate.

 • Be happy with performance based on ability, not some unreachable standard for each player.